alyssaong1/VoIPBot/README.md

 - **Set up an SIP client, which will be your bot.** I used the [python wrapper for pjsip](https://trac.pjsip.org/repos/wiki/Python_SIP_Tutorial), which is an open source library.
 - **Set up Cognitive Services.** This will be used to use LUIS with our bot to understand the user's utterances, as well as use speech to text and text to speech.

+The flow is as following:
+(insert diagram showing flow)

 ## Setting up the SIP server

 When you first [install Brekeke](http://wiki.brekeke.com/wiki/Brekeke-SIP-Server-v3-Quickstart), the interface IP address will be your local IP address.
 Add the public facing IP address by going to the Configuration page, then filling in the "Interface address 1" field with the public facing IP address of the VM.
 You'll also need to go into the Azure Portal and configure the security rules for your VM as well to allow traffic from other SIP clients.